MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/deploy-network-controller-failover-clustering.md

 :::zone-end

-:::zone pivot="azure-stack-hci"
+:::zone pivot="azure-local"

-- You have a failover cluster with at least two nodes running Azure Stack HCI, version 24H2 or later.
+- You have a failover cluster with at least two nodes running Azure Local, version 23H2 or later.

-- If you intend to deploy the Software Load Balancer and Gateway Services as VMs using Failover Cluster, download the Azure Stack HCI VHDX image for use later in this article.
-To learn more about downloading the VHDX, see [/azure-stack/hci/deploy/download-azure-stack-hci-23h2-software](Download Azure Stack HCI, version 23H2 software).
+- If you intend to deploy the Software Load Balancer and Gateway Services as VMs using Failover Cluster, download the Azure Local VHDX image for use later in this article.
+To learn more about downloading the VHDX, see [/azure-stack/hci/deploy/download-azure-local-23h2-software](Download Azure Local, version 23H2 software).

 :::zone-end